droners1/CopyAmigo/README.txt

 - Creating orthomosaics from survey data
 - Need to save disk space
 - Only want the essential files for photo processing
+- Sharing orthomosaic data with clients

 ---

-### **Mode 4: Tscan (Selective Data)**
+### **Mode 4: Tscan (Selective Data)** 🎛️
 *"I need standard project files plus specific Tscan data"*

 **What This Mode Does:**
 - Copies all the standard project folders
+- **ALWAYS copies the "QC" folder and "macro" subfolder** (automatically)
 - Lets you pick and choose which Tscan data to include
 - Perfect for when you need flexibility in what gets copied

-**What Gets Copied (Standard):**
+**What Gets Copied (Standard - Always):**
 ```
+📁 Project Root/
-✅ Control/           ← All control points
+├── 📁 Control/                    ← All control points
-✅ Orthomosaic/Finished Ortho Photos/ ← All finished photos
+├── 📁 Planning/
-✅ Planning/Boundary/ ← Project boundaries
+│   ├── 📁 Boundary/              ← Project boundaries
-✅ Planning/Work Orders/ ← Work orders
+│   └── 📁 Work Orders/           ← Work orders
+├── 📁 QC/                        ← ALWAYS copied (new in v10.0!)
+├── 📁 Tscan/
-✅ Tscan/DGN/         ← All Tscan design files
+│   ├── 📁 DGN/                   ← All Tscan design files
-✅ Tscan/Settings/    ← All Tscan settings
+│   ├── 📁 Settings/              ← All Tscan settings
+│   └── 📁 [Main Folder]/         ← Main Tscan data folder
+│       └── 📁 macro/             ← ALWAYS copied automatically (new in v10.0!)
+└── 📁 [Other Project Folders]/   ← Any additional project folders
 ```

 **What You Choose (Tscan Data):**
 ```
-🎯 Tscan/Helicopter/  ← You pick which subfolders
-🎯 Tscan/Mobile/      ← You pick which subfolders
-🎯 Tscan/Terrestrial/ ← You pick which subfolders
-🎯 Tscan/UAV/         ← You pick which subfolders
+🎯 Tscan/[Main Folder]/           ← You pick which subfolders
+    ├── 📁 [Subfolder 1]/         ← You select from available options
+    ├── 📁 [Subfolder 2]/         ← You select from available options
+    ├── 📁 [Subfolder 3]/         ← You select from available options
+    └── 📁 [Subfolder N]/         ← You select from available options
 ```

 **How the Selection Works:**
-1. **Scan**: Program looks through your Tscan folders
+1. **Scan**: Program looks through your Tscan main folder
 2. **Validate**: Only shows folders that contain valid data
 3. **Choose**: You pick which ones you want
 4. **Copy**: Only copies the folders you selected

 **Smart Validation:**
-- Only shows folders that contain "Laser02 - Ground by line" data
+- Only shows folders that contain valid survey data
-- Ensures the data folder has at least 2 files
+- Ensures the data folder has meaningful content
 - Hides invalid or empty folders automatically

+**New Features in v10.0:**
+- **QC Folder**: Always copied automatically (no selection needed)
+- **Macro Subfolder**: Always copied automatically from the main Tscan folder
+- **Transparent Operation**: These folders are copied without user intervention

 **When to Use This Mode:**
 - Need flexibility in what Tscan data to copy
 - Want to save space by not copying everything
 - Need to share specific parts of a project
+- Working with Tscan workflows that require QC and macro data

 ---